Waltham Abbey Walk

 Enjoy a circular walk around Waltham Abbey and Lee Valley Park on this lovely route.
-The walk passes the interesting historical sites of Waltham Abbey Church and the Royal Gunpowder Mills before a visit to the delightful River Lee Country Park.
+The walk passes the interesting historical sites of Waltham Abbey Church and the Royal Gunpowder Mills before a visit to the delightful River Lee Country Park with its canal side trails.

 The walk starts at Waltham Abbey Church where you can explore the remains of the abbey.
 The present church dates mainly from the early 12th century and is an example of Norman architecture.